KhizerA/My-Site/content/home/experience.md

   date_end: "2019-06-01"
   date_start: "2017-05-01"
   description: |-
     Assisting customers and closing sales using product knowledge.
-Responsibilities also included arranging the appearance of the store to maximize sales, and managing stock.
+Other responsibilities also included arranging the appearance of the store to maximize sales, and managing stock.
   title: Sales Associate (Part-time)
 ---